nebrius/react-strapped/README.md

 # Recoil Bootstrap

-Recoil Bootstrap enables apps to initialize Recoil with runtime bootstrap data in multi-page applications.
+Recoil Bootstrap provides mechanisms that make it straightforward to initialize Recoil with runtime bootstrap data in multi-page applications.
+Recoil is intentionally small with no runtime dependencies.

 - [Motivation](#motivation)
 - [Installation](#installation)